Frey Svenson

 Frey Svenson (1866–1927) was a Swedish medical doctor and professor of psychology, born in Vetlanda, Sweden.

-In the year of 1899 he worked at Upsala Hospital, which at that time was a psychiatric hospital rather than a medical hospital.
+In the year of 1899 he took up the position of an acting assistant physician at Uppsala Hospital, which at that time was a psychiatric hospital rather than a medical hospital.
 Here he met the Swedish poet Gustaf Fröding.
 Svenson tried to help Fröding deal with his mental illness and also became his friend.
 This was the basis of a book called Gustaf Frödings diktning.
 Bidrag till dess psykologi (The poems by Gustaf Fröding.
-What lies beneath, published in 1916.
+What lies beneath), published in 1916.

-Svenson became a professor in psychology at Uppsala University 1904, the same school where he got his doctoral diploma.
+Svenson became a professor at Uppsala University in 1904, the same school where he got his doctoral diploma.